echmet/CEval/README.md

 In ACE mode CEval can assist with evaluation of electrophoretic mobilities and complexation constants of analytes with selectors by the means of nonlinear regression.
 Statistical evaluation of calculated results is also provided in graphical form.

+CEval binaries and a user guide can be downloaded from the [ECHMET research group website](https://echmet.natur.cuni.cz/ceval).

+In case the primary ECHMET group site is down you may download PeakMaster binaries from a [backup site](https://devoid-pointer.net/echmet_fallback)

 Dependencies
 ---